robotology/gym-ignition/README.md

 The environments created for Ignition Gazebo are wrapped in a C++ interface inspired by OpenAI Gym.
 We also provide python bindings to map this C++ interface to the OpenAI Gym interface.
-In this way, we can reuse all the amazing frameworks that the reinforcement learning and machine learning communities developed over these years, while providing to the researchers of these topics a familiar interface.
+In this way, we can reuse all the amazing frameworks that the reinforcement learning and machine learning communities developed over these years while providing to the researchers of these topics a familiar interface.
 Furthermore, by implementing the interfaces of `gympp` to communicate with a real robot (where typically C++ APIs are used), the learning python code does not have to change between simulation and real-time usage (still in `[WIP]`).

 ## Setup